+Proposition~\ref{Prop:triang} shows that, as long as the ill-conditioning of $T_d$ is encoded in its right-bottom corner { as the multiplicative term $\tau$}, the entry-wise condition number {\rm cond}$(T_d,z)$, and thus the forward error in~\eqref{eqn:forward_error}, is bounded solely by the condition numbers of well-behaved submatrices and exact arithmetic quantities.
+Moreover, notice that $T_3$ in Proposition~\ref{Prop:triang} does not need to be a matrix but it can also be just a scalar.
+In this case it holds $c_3=1$ { and $\tau=\tau_d$}.

-\begin{remark} Concerning the floating-point behavior of the whitened-sketched version~\eqref{eq:sfom_whitened_hessenberg} of sFOM, Proposition~\ref{prop:whitenend_basis_conditioning} shows that the implicit transformation $U_dT_d^{-1}$ makes the non-orthogonal basis $U_d$ incredibly well-conditioned.
-However, it comes at the price of inverting $T_d$ on the coefficient vector $\widehat y = f(\widehat{H}_d + \widehat{t}e_d^T)e_1$ of the sketched FOM approximation.
-Luckily, this inversion can be expected to be numerically much more stable than the possibly very large condition number of $T_d$ suggests at a first sight.
-It is well-known, see, e.g.,~\cite{PozzaSimoncini2019}, that the entries of $f(H)e_1$, where $H$ is a Hessenberg matrix, often decay geometrically from top to bottom (with the precise rate of decay depending both on the function $f$ and the spectral region of $H$).
-Therefore, later entries of the vector typically quickly become tiny.
-This is relevant in our setting as the potential ill-conditioning in $T_d^{-1}$ is ``structured'': The non-orthogonal basis $U_d$ \emph{gradually} becomes more ill-conditioned as the iteration progresses and (almost) linear dependence occurs mostly between ``later'' basis vectors.
-To understand this, consider the extreme case of no orthogonalization at all: Then, the sequence of Krylov basis vectors converges towards the dominant eigenvector of $A$, so that later basis vectors will all point in almost the same direction, while staying well linearly independent from the first basis vectors.
+The assumptions in Proposition~\ref{Prop:triang} are easily met in our sketched-and-truncated framework.
+Indeed, the non-orthogonal basis $U_d$ \emph{gradually} becomes more ill-conditioned as the iteration progresses and (almost) linear dependence occurs mostly between ``later'' basis vectors.
+To understand this, consider the extreme case of no orthogonalization at all: Then, the sequence of Krylov basis vectors converges towards the dominant eigenvector of $A$, so that later basis vectors will all point in almost the same direction, while staying well linearly independent with respect to the first basis vectors.
 A similar phenomenon is preserved when employing a partial orthogonalization with small truncation parameter.

 As the sketching matrix $S$ distorts inner products in a controlled manner due to~\eqref{eq:sketch_innerproduct}, this property of $U_d$ is inherited by the sketched basis $SU_d$ for which we perform the QR decomposition.
-This observation implies that the severe ill-conditioning of $T_d$ is mostly encoded in a bottom right subblock.
-Therefore, when computing $T_d^{-1}\widehat y$, the most ill-conditioned part of $T_d$ acts on the very tiny last entries of $\widehat y$.
-While the results of the corresponding computations might be completely spoiled by large relative errors, these errors do not heavily influence the first, larger entries.
-Note, however, that spoiled results for the small later entries of $\widehat y$ might mean that the final attainable accuracy of the sketched approximation is limited. \end{remark}
+This observation implies that the severe ill-conditioning of $T_d$ is mostly encoded in a bottom right subblock, the same exact scenario depicted in Proposition~\ref{Prop:triang}. }